thechandanbhagat/ezpm2gui/README.md

 ## Credits

-Built with ❤️ as a modern alternative to pm2-gui
+Built with ❤️ by [Chandan Bhagat](https://github.com/thechandanbhagat) as a modern alternative to pm2-gui.

+---

+**Note**: ezPM2GUI is not officially affiliated with PM2 or PM2 Plus.
+It's an independent tool that interfaces with the PM2 process manager.